LulububuSoftwareGmbH/boltredirector/readme.md

 ## Installation

 To install the extension, use the extensions manager in Bolt.
+The extension is filed under `foundrycode/boltredirector` - note the missing dashes.
+You can also just search-ahead for 'redirector', and it'll pop up.

 ## Defining Redirects